ployer900/brickjs/README.md

 # brickjs

-brickjs: A ui framework for building web project quickly.
+brickjs: A frontend framework, allow you develop webapp like native app.